Rakt Sambandh: Plot

 Then in a party DK’s wife Sunita was introduced and she was the same woman with whom Sandhya brushed off.
 Sandhya touched her hand and she realized that it was the same woman.
 But Sunita was unable to understand how Sandhya remembered her.
 Sandhya asked this from Yuvraj but Yuvraj scolded her.
 Sandhya apologized to Yuvraj and Sunita.
 Sunita learned that Sandhya had lost her father on her wedding day.
-DK told her that she was the reason behind Sandhya’s father’s death and asked her to stay away from Sandhya.
-Mohan confronts to police that he didn’t write the suicide note rather it was written by Maruti and Shreya trusted her.
+DK told her that she was the reason behind Sandhya's father’s death and asked her to stay away from Sandhya.
+Mohan confronts to police that he did not write the suicide note rather it was written by Maruti and Shreya trusted her.
 DK asked Sandhya how she remembered Sunita to which Sandhya replied that she remembered her by the bracelet Sunita had worn.
 Sandhya told Sunita that her father was murdered.
 Sunita got suspicious and asked DK about it.
 DK tells her that Sandhya’s father had heard their conversation when she was revealing everything to DK.
 He asked her to keep her mouth shut.

 Neeraj shifted his room next to Sandhya as Puru told her.
 Sunita heard the conversation of Pankaj and Sarla about money and later she stole it.
 Sandhya realized it but did not inform anyone.
 Later Sandhya confronted Sunita and Sunita told her that she had stolen the money for giving it to her parents.
 In the temple, Dr. Pushpa Nigam was shocked seeing Yuvraj married to Sandhya.
 Dr. Pushpa came to Jagirdar's house and was amazed to see Sandhya's sensing ability.
 Dr. asked everybody why they had married Yuvraj to Sandhya as Yuvraj was a eunuch.
 But everybody told doctor to stay away from their personal matters.
-Rohit asked Shradha whether she had took her sister's signature to which she replied negatively.
+Rohit asked Shradha whether she had taken her sister's signature to which she replied negatively.
 Puru told Neeraj that he had to give birth to a baby by having intercourse with Sandhya as Yuvraj was a eunuch.
 She told her that Sandhya would not be able to understand as she was blind.
 Later in their honeymoon Yuvraj called Neeraj to his room.
 But Sandhya understood the presence of Neeraj.
 Neeraj felt guilty and told Yuvraj that he would not be able to do it.
 But Yuvraj told him that he knew Neeraj had feelings for Sandhya and thus he married her because he thought Neeraj would have no problem if he got close to his lover.
 Inspector Bhonsle informed everybody that the case was shut and shifted to another department.
 In Jagirdar's house everybody had known about the sensing ability of Sandhya and hence decided to fool her and somewhat succeeded.
 But Neeraj revealed it to Sandhya.